 The start of a new year is a great time for self-assessment and setting new goals.
 Out with the old habits and in with the new.
 Some people call them resolutions.
-My yoga guide says it’s about setting intentions.
 Whether your intention is to lose weight, eat healthier, gain energy or age more healthfully, here are my Top 10 Healthy Habits for the New Year.

 #1 Prioritize Plants

 Eating more plants is healthy habit number one.
 Fruits and vegetables are loaded with powerful, healthy plant compounds called phytonutrients (or phytochemicals).
 The saying “eat the rainbow” means the more colors you eat, the more variety of nutrients you give your body to work with to be healthy.

 Other plant foods such as nuts, seeds, beans and legumes are good sources of plant-based protein, fiber and healthy fat.
 Although whole grains often get a bad rap, they can be healthy depending on gluten and grain sensitivities.

 Adding more plants foods to your diet, especially low starch vegetables and leafy greens, insures you will get your 5-10 servings a day.